Chart Color Schemes

 Noble Park - East displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Noble Park - East's dwellings, as per the latest Census data, consisted of 56.2% houses and 43.7% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Melbourne metropolitan area had 72.1% houses and 28.0% other dwellings.
-Home ownership in Noble Park - East stood at 22.5%, with mortgaged dwellings at 30.3% and rented ones at 47.2%.
-The median monthly mortgage repayment in the area was $1,600, lower than Melbourne metro's $1,800.
-Median weekly rent was recorded at $331, compared to Melbourne metro's $350.
-Nationally, Noble Park - East's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+Noble Park - East's dwelling structures, as per the latest Census, consisted of 56.2% houses and 43.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 72.1% houses and 28.0% other dwellings.
+Home ownership in Noble Park - East was at 22.5%, with mortgaged dwellings at 30.3% and rented ones at 47.2%.
+The median monthly mortgage repayment in the area was $1,600, below Melbourne metro's average of $1,800.
+The median weekly rent figure was recorded at $331, compared to Melbourne metro's $350.
+Nationally, Noble Park - East's mortgage repayments are lower than the Australian average of $1,863, while rents are substantially below the national figure of $375.

 Frequently Asked Questions - Housing